Deepayan137/ocr-pipeline/README.md

 ```

 The above code will create a folder, Prediction inside which there will be recognized text in the form of text files with names corresponding to the image name.

+## pretrained models

+You will need to download pretrained model.
+you can download them from [here](https://drive.google.com/open?id=1e4ukpAewCqmAK7eb6vuBxlM6uXXywV5b)
+unzip them and store it in a dir named models inside your ocr-pipeline dir.